wuv21/info474-software-design/README.md

 ![Example of CCChart](img/example.png)

 ## General usage
 This chart requires a data-join with an array of objects.
-Below is an example of the object:
+For best results, every month in your chosen time interval ( Below is an example of the object:

 ```javascript
 {